top of page

 ENRICHED AIR CONSIDERATIONS

 Because enriched air has more oxygen than air has oxygen, there is a greater potential for fire or explosion related to improperly cleaned equipment.
-Materials such as neoprene rubber, lubricants such as silicone grease, and contaminants including dirt particles, could pose a hazard with using enriched air.
+Materials such as neoprene rubber, lubricants such as silicone grease, and contaminants, including dirt particles, could pose a hazard using enriched air.

 INDUSTRY GUIDELINES